 In addition to the foregoing, Mr. Leviton either is or has been associated with the following organizations:

-- Current Board member of the Union for Reform Judaism (NYC, NY)
+- Former Board member of the Union for Reform Judaism (NYC, NY)

 - Current member of the Executive Council and former president of Men of Reform Judaism (NYC, NY)

-- Current Board member of the Goldring/Woldenberg Institute for Southern Jewish Life (Jackson, MS)
+- Former Board member of the Goldring/Woldenberg Institute for Southern Jewish Life (Jackson, MS)

-- Current Board member of the Coachella Valley Housing Coalition (Indio, CA)
+- Former Board member of the Coachella Valley Housing Coalition (Indio, CA)

 - Current member, Desert Bar Association